 But what advice do you have for those who are disabled, any kind of disability, doesn’t matter what it is, if they really want to get into the communication/PR side of things, what advice do you have for them to kind of get into that industry and then progress their career as far as they would like to?

-There are many different reasons the industry at the moment and I know particularly one of the universities here, Leeds Trinity, they have quite a diverse student body and that’s one of the reasons I quite enjoy working with them is a lot of their students have very, very, different abilities and disabilities.
+There are many different reasons the industry at the moment and I know particularly one of the universities here, Leeds Trinity, they have quite a diverse student body.
+And that’s one of the reasons I quite enjoy working with them is a lot of their students have very, very, different abilities and disabilities.

-Sara: We know that they’re starting to study in this industry.
+We know that they’re starting to study in this industry.
 It’s kind of half and half for me.
 Half of the work needs to be done by the people coming into the industry and stick in with it.

 Different options to progress through the company, it’s one of these challenges that I’m still trying to pick at it myself to be honest because as difficult, it’s very difficult and I know that as much as I can sit here and say, “Put yourself out there.
 Go and get these opportunities.
 They are there.”

 A lot of the work I wanna do is with agencies because I know from my own experiences in having talked to students that are people coming into that entity more and more.

 So we need to look seriously about why, but we have to have the conversation and one of the really difficult things is I don’t think people wanna have that conversation for the simple fact it makes ’em sound bad.

 Sara: So if you were to come up to me and say, “you know what, I know I should probably hire disabled people but I’m a bit worried about it, and I don’t know if I really want them.”

-Ahmed: Wow.
+Ahmed: Wow!
 Okay.

-Sara: But without actually being able to have that safe space you , “look, I get it.
-And I get the value of it but I am worried.”
-I get that you’re worried.
-That’s okay.
-It’s okay to be worried.
-But it’s not okay to do nothing about it and not try …
+Sara: But without actually being able to have that safe space you , “look, I get it and I get the value of it but I am worried.”

-Sara: … to overcome that.
+But it’s not okay to do nothing about it and not try to overcome that.
 So that’s what we’ve got to do but we’re still at that stage where it’s difficult to get people to just see that statement in the first place.

 Ahmed: And that’s where you come in, right?
 That’s where you come in and swoop in and save the world.

 But if I could at least have a few conversations with people and it actually opens up a few more opportunities for people with disabilities to get experience or have that job interview that they didn’t have before because an agency or in house team is much more open to it.

 What I wanna get away from is that diversity hire situation.
 And that comes down to culture, like you were talking about before and you have experienced yourself like the different cultures and how some are more welcoming, some are less.

 There’s a lot of different things that we have to tackle and we have to look at.
 Which is why it’s such a big task, I think.

-Sara: But we’re going tackle our way at it slowly.
+But we’re going tackle our way at it slowly.